huangweibuct/huangwei2.github.io/_pages/about.md

 ---
 permalink: /
-title: "How can spatial big data as a tool help better understand unrban dynamics and socla events?"
+title: "Bio"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+How can spatial big data as a tool help better understand unrban dynamics and socla events?

 I am Professor at the [Tongji University](https://celiang.tongji.edu.cn/index.php?classid=5786&t=show&id=4374) in Shanghai, China, and Adjunct Professor at [Ryerson University](https://www.ryerson.ca/), Toronto, Canada.
 My research interests lie at the intersection of GIScience, geography, computer science and computational social science, focusing on using GIS, geospatial big data and new sensing technologies to progress the understanding of the mechanism of the interaction between human activities, urban transportation and social events.
 I serve as Associate Editor for [ISPRS IJGI](https://www.mdpi.com/journal/ijgi).